crate/cratedb-examples/topic/graphql/README.md

 ## Getting started

-First, it is good idea (but not required) to create a virtual environment for this project.
+First, it is a good idea (but not required) to create a virtual environment for this project.
 We'll do this using [venv](https://docs.python.org/3/library/venv.html) to keep things simple: